lo-language/velo/docs/index.md

 #### Expressions

 Action calls are expressions?
-They resolve asynchronously to their first returned value, as in =>.
+They realize asynchronously to their first returned value, as in =>.

 so x = y + doSomething() will call doSomething and then take the first result returned and add it to y and then set x to that.
 So to the extent it's "replace with returned value", it's the *first* returned value, asynchronously.
 So it kind of reduces to the common use case.